oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 The representation for referencing related entities is format-specific.

-Example 76: using the JSON format, 4.0 clients can create a new manager entity with links to two existing employees by applying the [odata.bind]{.Datatype} annotation to the [DirectReports]{.Datatype}
+Example 76: using the JSON format, 4.0 clients can create a new manager entity with links to two existing employees by applying the `odata.bind` annotation to the `DirectReports` navigation property
-navigation property

 ::: {style="border-top:solid windowtext 1.0pt;border-left:none;border-bottom:
 solid windowtext 1.0pt;border-right:none;padding:3.0pt 0in 3.0pt 0in;